quantling/discriminative_lexicon_model/docs/source/measures.rst

 Semantic vector length
 ======================

 Another aspect of semantic vectors is their lengths.
-It can be obtained by pyldl.measures.vector_length.
+It can be obtained by discriminative_lexicon_model.measures.vector_length.

 .. math::